-The PGDip is a postgraduate qualification of 120 credits, comprising four taught modules, worth 30 credits each.
+The PGCert is a postgraduate qualification of 60 credits, comprising two taught modules, worth 30 credits each.
 It may be completed either as a full-time or part-time programme.
-If full-time, it normally runs for one academic year consisting of three terms; if part-time, it normally runs for six academic terms and an intervening summer period.
-The maximum period of registration for full-time students will be 24 months, while the maximum period of registration for part-time students will be 48 months.
+If full-time, the maximum period of registration will be one academic year consisting of three terms; if part-time, the maximum period of registration will be six academic terms and an intervening summer period.
+Students taking the PGCert may, if desired, complete an Independent Research Project worth 30 credits as their 'elective' module; however, they are not required to do so.